Skip to main content

 Songs of Syx Game Cover

-Songs of Syx is a single player strategy game with a warfare theme.
+Songs of Syx is a single player open world city builder game with fantasy, warfare, economy, medieval and others themes.
 It was developed by Gamatron AB and was released on September 21, 2020.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews